 The latest version of the SOR can be downloaded at www.ijf.org.

-The original language of this document is English except for Appendix C, which has been translated from French.
+The original language of this document is English except for Appendix C and the IJF Disciplinary Code and Code of Ethics, which have been translated from French.